Finasteride is the most clinically-effective, FDA-approved medication used to combat male pattern hair loss, or androgenetic alopecia (AGA).

 How can Topical Finasteride, with SiloxysSystem™ be safe?

-Clinical data collected by Dr. Hasson supports that SiloxysSystem™ gel compounded with finasteride at 2.5% can visibly increase hair density with areduced impact on serum DHT levels, indicating less systemic drug absorption.
+A clinical study on Topical Finasteride, with SiloxysSystem™ Gel showed that a concentration of 2.5% finasteride can visibly increase hair density with a reduced impact on serum DHT levels, indicating less systemic drug absorption.

 Effectively, more finasteride retained within the scalp skin means less entering systemic circulation via the bloodstream.